 - Take pictures of the piles.
 All of them.
 If you have several, walk around your house detective style and ferret them out.
 Have fun with this exercise!
 Piles sometimes lurk in the most unlikely places, including in the bathroom and on the dashboard of the car.
 Pictures will reveal your hidden patterns; get ready to be amazed!

-- Where am I stuck in relation to my paper?
+- Answer some questions: What’s working with my current paper system?
+What’s not working?
+Where am I stuck in relation to my paper?
 Why?

 For example, maybe what’s working in your current system is that you are really good at immediately pitching junk mail.
 Something that’s not working may be that there’s no real home for the incoming mail, so it all gets plopped on the kitchen counter along with school papers and miscellaneous bits and scraps.
 Maybe you are stuck in relation to your paper because you just simply don’t know what to do with it once it comes into your space.
 Very few people have any paper management training, so this situation is common.